HarrysAsi/SocialApplication-BackEnd-NodeJs/README.md

 # SocialApplication-BackEnd-NodeJs
-Node Js - Express ( RESTfull API - Socket )
+Node Js - Express ( RESTfull API - Socket ) <br>
-A backend made for the SocialAppy application.
-It contains endpoints and the socket communication between front-end and back-end.
+A backend made for the SocialAppy application. <br>
+It contains endpoints and the socket communication between front-end and back-end. <br>
+<strong>It stills in development mode.</strong>

 ### Prerequisites - installing